Key Stage 1 and 2

 At Hillbrook Primary School we are committed to meeting the requirements of the national primary curriculum and we continue to strive towards all pupils reaching their full potential.
 Our schemes of work reflect the content and challenge of the national curriculum.

 We use a creative curriculum approach to ensure all children are engaged in the learning and are able to make clear links between objectives from different subjects.
 We believe these links have a positive impact on children and allow them to fully immerse themselves into the learning journey.
-One example of this would be when Year 1 did a topic on ‘Africa’; they read a book called ‘Grace and Family’ (English), visited Tooting market (Geography), created a market stall to link with learning in maths and wrote post cards to important people in their lives.
+Year 1, for example, were studying Africa.
+They read a book called ‘Grace and Family’ in English, visited Tooting market for geography, created a market stall which linked to their learning in maths and wrote post cards to important people in their lives.

 If you would like to find out more about the topics your child will be working on, please speak to the class teacher.
 All year groups will send home a curriculum newsletter which outlines the chosen topics and skills that are being taught each half-term.
 Up to date newsletters can be found on the website.

 To make our curriculum more exciting and engaging for the children, we offer a range of enrichment activities and opportunities for children to attend trips.

 - A programme of day trips and visitors in every year group

 - Approximately 20 activity clubs that meet before school, at lunchtimes and after school

 - Themed days such as World Book Day and International Day